Sponsorship Agreement Holders (SAHs)

-A Sponsorship Agreement Holder (SAH) is an organization that has signed a Sponsorship Agreement with the Government of Canada, as represented by the Minister of Immigration, Refugees and Citizenship Canada, which allows it to participate in the resettlement of refugees through the Private Sponsorship of Refugees program.
+A Sponsorship Agreement Holder (SAH) is an organization that has signed a Sponsorship Agreement with the Government of Canada, as represented by the Minister of Immigration, Refugees and Citizenship Canada (IRCC).
+This agreement allows the SAH to resettle refugees through the Private Sponsorship of Refugees (PSR) program.

 How Does a Group Qualify?

 To become a SAH, an organization MUST:

 - Understand and uphold the objectives of the PSR program

 - Pass a security review